Lolol: Tourism

 Several houses in the historical center of Lolol were damaged following the 2010 earthquake.

 The most important part of the town of Lolol is the historical center, where the Iglesia de la Santísima Natividad de la Virgen de la Merced (Church of the Holy Nativity of Our Lady of Mercy) is located.
 The church has a painting of Chilean painter Alberto Valenzuela Llanos, a portrait of the appearance of the Virgin of Mercy to King James I of Spain.

-Lolol is known as "Tierra Huasa" (Country Land); traditional events such as rodeos, Trilla a yegua suelta, Carreras a la Chilena, amid others, take place in the town.
+Lolol is known as "Tierra Huasa" (Country Land); traditional events such as rodeos, Trilla a yegua suelta, Carreras a la Chilena, among others, take place in the town.
 In the local medialuna, besides the rodeos, massive events are also performed because of its public capacity.

 Santa Teresa de Quiahue

 The Santa Teresa de Quiahue area is located southwest of Lolol, near to the border with Maule Region.
 Its principal productions as a hacienda were mostly based in the cultivation of wheat and wine grapes, and the rearing of sheep.
-The old casa patronal (manor house) of Santa Teresa de Quiahue is one of the main attractions; it is the property of Tomás Correa Hogg, grandson of Aliro Correa Fuenzalida, who was its proprietary since the late 19th century.
-The casa patronal was constructed in height due to the regular floodings of Estero Quichua.
+The old casa patronal (manor house) of Santa Teresa de Quiahue is one of the main attractions; it is the property of Tomás Correa Hogg, grandson of Aliro Correa Fuenzalida, who was its owner since the late 19th century.
+The casa patronal was constructed at a height due to the regular flooding of Estero Quichua.
 The old part of the building suffered great damage after the earthquake of 27 February 2010.

 Hacienda de Lolol

 Hacienda Lolol is located 75 km from San Fernando, and 25 km from Santa Cruz, through the I-72 route.
 The hacienda comprises lands used for agriculture and animal husbandry, an agricultural y Ganado, a reservoir of ten kilometers where mackerel fishing is common, known as the "Tranque de Lolol", and a four feet high monument near the dam erected to Saint Isidore the Laborer.

-Dedicated to tourism, tourists to Hacienda Lolol may visit the place riding horses, and visit Casas patronales with lunches of typical Chilean food, accompanied by wines of the Colchagua Valley.
+Dedicated to tourism, tourists to Hacienda Lolol may visit the place on horseback, and visit Casas patronales with lunches of typical Chilean food, accompanied by wines of the Colchagua Valley.